 Mr. Benjamin is a member and former chair of the New York City Bar Association’s Task Force on National Security and the Rule of Law and is a member of the Board of Directors of the New York Council of Defense Lawyers.
-He is also a member of the New York State Association of Criminal Defense Lawyers, the New York American Inn of Court and the Federal Bar Council.
-He is a recognized expert on terrorism prosecutions and has spoken extensively on developments in white-collar enforcement, especially regarding SEC enforcement and the FCPA.
+He is also a member of the New York State Association of Criminal Defense Lawyers and the Federal Bar Council.
+He has spoken extensively on developments in white-collar practice, especially regarding SEC enforcement and the FCPA.

 In 2011, Mr. Benjamin was interviewed by Practising Law Institute on the topic of white-collar crime: PLI Talks – Jim Benjamin on White Collar Crime.

 Mr. Benjamin’s recent engagements include:

 - defending a multibillion dollar hedge fund and its founder in a significant insider dealing enforcement proceeding by U.K. authorities that raised novel issues related to distinctions between U.S. and U.K. securities laws

 - representing bank executives in investigations by government agencies in multiple jurisdictions regarding the London InterBank Offered Rate (“Libor”)